Orwell, George (Motihari, India 1903 – London 1950)

 political speech and writing are largely the defence of the indefensible.

-1. turn of speech : way of speaking.
+Things like the continuance of British rule in | 1. turn of speech : way of speaking.
 2. hack : journalist.
 3. dummy : man of straw but also a sham

 or counterfeit article.
 4. fanciful : imaginary.
 5. utters : says.
 6. do not square with : are not in line